IBM/dbb-zappbuild/docs/FilePropertyManagement.md

 This approach consists of:

-- A mapping of the application artifact(s) to a language definition
+- Language definition mapping file: A mapping of the application artifact(s) to a language definition
-- For each language definition, a properties file defining that language definition's build parameters
+- Language definition properties file(s): For each language definition, a properties file defining that language definition's build parameters

 The "language definition mapping" approach can be enabled by setting the property `loadLanguageDefinitionProperties` in the `application-conf/application.properties` file to `true`.
 To enable this option for a specific file or a set of files, use the DBB file property syntax and set  `loadLanguageDefinitionProperties` to `true` in the `application-conf/file.properties` file.
 Below is a sample to enable language definition mapping for all programs starting with `eps` and `lga` via the `application-conf/file.properties` file: